AbdullahButt2611/MAB_Blogs_PHP/README.md

 - To make the code reusable by making partials of the code and then simply requiring it in multiple files where required.
 - Holding back the users from accessing the action modified pages through filtering the requests and bouncing back the failed requests to the original page of transmission.
 - Using forms in PHP
+- Using form validation for mitigating the erroneous data.
+- Data Encryption and hashing to store credentials in the database

 <br><br>